DanielleDaly/milestone-project-4/README.md

 - Once a user has registered they will receive a message to advise that they have registered successfully.
 - This message will appear on screen and give immediate feedback to the user and will prompt them to log in.

-### As a registered user I want to receive confirmation that I have logged in successfully, so I know that I will be able to leave comments
+### As a registered user I want to receive confirmation that I have logged in successfully, so I know I will be able to leave comments
 - When a user logs into the site, a message will display advising that they have logged in successfully.
 - This message will disappear automatically after serveral seconds.